weisiong24/tp/docs/SettingUp.md

 1. **Configure the JDK**: Follow the guide [_[se-edu/guides] IDEA: Configuring the JDK_](https://se-education.org/guides/tutorials/intellijJdk.html) to configure IntelliJ to use **JDK11**.
 1. **Import the project as a Gradle project**: Follow the guide [_[se-edu/guides] IDEA: Importing a Gradle project_](https://se-education.org/guides/tutorials/intellijImportGradleProject.html) to import the project into IDEA.
 1. **Verify the setup**:
-   1. Run `seedu.duke.Duke`, you should see something like the following:
+   1. Run `seedu.duke.WhereGotTime`, you should see something like the following:
        ```
-      Executing task 'Duke.main()'...
+      Executing task 'WhereGotTime.main()'...

        > Task :compileJava UP-TO-DATE
        > Task :processResources NO-SOURCE
        > Task :classes UP-TO-DATE

-       > Task :Duke.main()
+       > Task :WhereGotTime.main()
        ____________________________________________________________
         _    _ _                   _____       _ _____ _
        | |  | | |                 |  __ \     | |_   _(_)